amitnh/Distributed/README.md

 a good solution will be to upload the reviews to S3 first. and then only sending links as messages for the workers.

 ----------------------------------------------------------------------------------------------
 type of instance we used:
 ami:0009c3f63fca71e34 linux with java8
 type: T2_XLARGE- but it also works with medium, we used XL for the large amount of threads.
 The Program took 16:15 minutes to run with n=500.
 # we get the Results on S3-bucket in only a few minutes, the buttle neck is downloading them on the Local Machine.
+# if we could choose to make the HTML file on the AWS servers, we could do it much much faste, for example with Map-Reduce learned in class.